Project-Herophilus/IntegrationFramework-HDF/README.md

 | Terminologies                               | Processing for terminologies                                        |

 ### Converters
 Converters are designed with ONLY one function, to convert data from one format to another.
-As of iDaaS-Connect v4 there is ONLY code based conversions available.
+As of Integration Framework for HDF v4 there is ONLY code based conversions available.
 However, there has been some work to start enabling mapping based conversions.

 | Processor  | Description                              |